tfettig/input-guard/README.md

 - [x] Add instance of validator
 - [x] Add list validator

+Validator feature plan:
+- [ ] Add strict() and nonStrict() methods to integer, float, string, and stringable validation (type juggling).

 Iterable validator plan:
 - [x] Validation of values in an iterable of integers
 - [x] Validation of values in an iterable of strings
 - [x] Validation of values in an iterable of stringable
-- [ ] Validation of values in an iterable of floats
+- [x] Validation of values in an iterable of floats

 String validator plan
 - [ ] SECURITY: Add helper method for for common XSS injections.